FACTBOX-Tornado damage and the Enhanced Fujita scale

 * An EF0 tornado causes light damage with wind gusts of between 65 and 85 mph (104 to 136 kph).
 The impact can include damage to chimneys, branches broken off trees and shallow-rooted trees being knocked over.

-Source: NOAA's National Weather Service Storm Prediction Center (Reporting by Dan Whitcomb; Editing by Scott Malone and Jim Loney)
+Source: NOAA's National Weather Service Storm Prediction Center (Reporting by Dan Whitcomb; Editing by Cynthia Johnston and Bill Trott)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan